lokz0919/testrepo/Reading and Writing Files.md

-# Reading and writing files
+# Reading and Writing Files

 To read/write to a file in Python, you will want to use the with statement, which will close the file for you after you are done, managing the available resources for you.